Ketel Marte Preview, Player Props: Diamondbacks vs. Reds

-Ketel Marte -- .189 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Cincinnati Reds, with Fernando Cruz on the mound, on August 26 at 8:10 PM ET.
+The Arizona Diamondbacks, including Ketel Marte (.216 batting average in his past 10 games), take on starting pitcher Graham Ashcraft and the Cincinnati Reds at Chase Field, Sunday at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2 with an RBI) against the Reds.
+In his most recent game, he racked up three RBI (going 1-for-4 with a home run and a walk) against the Reds.

 Ketel Marte Game Info & Props vs. the Reds